MattCCC/fetchff/README.md

 - **`cacheTime`**:
   Type: `number`
   Specifies the duration, in seconds, for which a cache entry is considered "fresh."
 Once this time has passed, the entry is considered stale and may be refreshed with a new request.
+Set to -1 for indefinite cache.
-  _Default:_ `0` (no caching).
+  _Default:_ `undefined` (no caching).

 - **`cacheKey`**:
   Type: `CacheKeyFunction | string`
   A string or function used to generate a custom cache key for the request cache, deduplication etc. If not provided, a default key is created by hashing various parts of the request, including `Method`, `URL`, query parameters, and headers etc. Providing string can help to greatly improve the performance of the requests, avoid unnecessary request flooding etc.

   You can provide either:
   - A **string**: Used directly as the cache key for all requests using matching string.
   - A **function**: Receives the full request config as an argument and should return a unique string key.
 This allows you to include any relevant part of the request (such as URL, method, params, body, or custom logic) in the cache key.